trinhjorwe/zomato-restaurants/README.md

 # Zomato Restaurants
 What is the average price of having dinner at one of Sydney's Top 100 restaurants?
 Have a guess before you find out the answer below!

-In this repository we will go through an example to:
+In this README we will briefly go through an example to: **(for a full detailed guide - check out my Medium article!)**
 1. Extract data using the Zomato API
 2. Transform it into a consumable and readable format
 3. Make sense of the data (by applying some descriptive statistics)

-> _If you are interested I will be posting a detailed guide on Medium that explains step by step how to execute the steps above_

 ### What is Zomato?
 It is a platform that holds information on over 1 million restaurants globally, including ratings, reviews and many more.
 It is a place that I visit before checking out a new place to eat, or even after going to one I've tried (just to see what everyone else thinks of it).